My recent interaction with the Homeless was two of men swearing people out. Ar...Scotland.

 Family You Choose by Cat Clarke: Queer fun.
 With a character that doesn't speak.
 Very nice.
 Unusual Christmas dinner.
 Hinting at bigger life.
 Birthday blues.
 5/5 stars for silent cake.

 The Associates by Kevin Brooks: The day in the life of two Homeless men who mainly hassle people.
-I don't if I'm missing the point or if Brooks is missing the mark in trying to humanise homelessness.
+I don't know if I'm missing the point or if Brooks is missing the mark in trying to humanise homelessness.
 I think this story needs to be fleshed out a bit more, especially as for a day in life, big gaps are hinting at being missing.
 Also have no clue by what is meant by the title.
 3/5 stars for cliché needles.

 The Afterschool Club by Holly Bourne: Rich Boy, Poor Girl, spending time together to avoid going home and do their homework together.
 I liked the characters in this one and the writing, as well the hinting at the deep issues at play as well as the ones on the surface.
 4/5 stars for Coat swapping.